-- b) The officer reasonably believes that: - i. the force employed creates no substantial risk to innocent persons; and - ii.
-The crime for which the arrest is to be made involved conduct including the use or threatened use of deadly force; and - iii.
-There is a substantial risk that the person to be arrested may cause death or serious bodily harm if such person's apprehension is delayed. - 2.
-Where reasonably practicable, prior to discharging a firearm, officers shall identify themselves as law enforcement officers and of their intent to use deadly force. - 3.
-Officers may use deadly force to euthanize an animal that represents a threat to public safety or as a humanitarian measure where the animal is seriously injured when the officer reasonably believes that deadly force can be used without harm to the officer or others. - 4.
-An officer shall not use a chokehold, or technique by another name meeting the definition as defined in Section III "Definitions", subsection F of this policy.
+- b) There is a substantial risk that the person to be arrested may cause death or serious bodily harm if such person's apprehension is delayed. - 2.
+Where practical prior to discharging a firearm, officers shall identify themselves as law enforcement officers. - 3.
+Officers may use deadly force to euthanize an animal that represents a threat to public safety or as a humanitarian measure where the animal is seriously injured when the officer reasonably believes that deadly force can be used without harm to the officer or others.